YashDev562/recipe-sharing/README.md

 The reason it was created was due to odin project
 Now it is being driven due to this being my Web EL

+# New Changes

+22-12-2025

+1. Added a sign-up/login button in the index.html file.
+2. Added HTML file for the login page and its respective CSS styling file.
+3. Added HTML file for the signup page and its respective CSS styling file.

 # Learning points
 # CSS :
 1. changing the display from none to flex/block - this allows for pop ups to work